lchaus/csf_analyzer/README.md

-#csf_analyzer
+# CSF Analyzer

-This is a CLI tool to analyze wavefunction from ORCA (CASSCF, ICE-CI...).
-Capabilities:
+This is a command-line tool to analyze wavefunctions from ORCA (CASSCF, ICE-CI...).

+## Capabilities

--Parse the weights and occupations of state-avereged calculations in ORCA -Classify different type of excitation after reading user defined orbital block to evaluate charge-transfer.
+* Parse the weights and occupations of state-averaged calculations in ORCA
+* Classify different types of excitations after reading user-defined orbital blocks to evaluate charge transfer
--Classify degrees of excitation with respect to a given reference (coming soon)
+* Classify degrees of excitation with respect to a given reference (coming soon)